Facebook Ads for Musicians: The Complete 2026 Playbook

 Should I run ads during a release or between releases?

 Both, but with different objectives.
-During release week, run traffic campaigns to drive streams and saves — this is when your music is freshest and algorithmic signals matter most.
+During release week, run traffic campaigns to drive streams and saves -- this is when your music is freshest and algorithmic signals matter most.
 Between releases, run low-budget engagement campaigns to keep your audience warm and build video viewer audiences you can retarget during the next release.
 The worst strategy is going silent between releases and then spending aggressively on cold audiences every time you drop something new.
 Consistency beats bursts.
+If you want a structured approach to release timing and marketing cadence, the 90-day music marketing plan template maps out exactly how to schedule ad spend around your releases.

 Meta Ads are not magic, and they are not a replacement for great music and consistent content.
 But for independent artists who want a predictable, scalable way to put their music in front of the right ears, Facebook and Instagram advertising remains one of the most effective tools available in 2026.